DalaScript/product-landing-page/README.md

  - Building and structuring a full landing page independently
  - Designing interactive components like pricing cards and forms
  - Managing layout responsiveness for various screen sizes
- - Using CSS custom properties for scalable theme control
- - Embedding media and integrating external product links
  - Creating smooth user experiences through UI feedback and transitions

   > 🚀 For me, this project was more about **practice** and gaining additional **experience**,